How can I prevent my dog from guarding their favorite outdoor spot or territory?

 If your dog’s territorial behavior persists or escalates despite your efforts, it may be beneficial to seek professional help from a qualified dog trainer or behaviorist.
 They can assess your dog’s specific situation, provide tailored advice, and guide you through a training plan designed to address the underlying causes of territorial behavior.

-See also How do I train my dog to be calm during grooming sessions at the groomer's?
+See also How can I teach my dog to remain calm during the grooming process at home?

 Statistic: According to a study published in the Journal of Veterinary Behavior, 52% of dog owners reported success in reducing their dog’s territorial behavior through training and behavior modification techniques.